panchbhai1969/A-Neural-QA-Model-for-DBpedia/WeekNine.md

-# Week Eight and Nine | Stage 4 | Hard Week
+# Week Eight and Nine | Stage 4 | Hard Week, Slow performance gains

 ## TL;DR

 Pretty sloppy weeks!
-Here are the tasks I was upposed to accomplish this week:
+Here are the tasks I was supposed to accomplish this week:

-- A new test was suggested by one of the Mentors, making sure to have some composition template exclusively in the test:
+- A new test was suggested by one of the Mentors whuch was making sure to have some composition template exclusively in the test:
   - train will contain A, B
   - test will contain AoB
   - Her A and B represent ontology entities (*Done*)